| |

 community councils are new and new coats of arms are appearing in

-the words of one community council's motto, "embrace the future"
+in the words of one community council's motto, "embrace the

 The Pattern of